occrg/playlists-analyser/README.md

 The tracklist data exports to a csv so visualisations can be experimented with outside of a Python environment.
 The aggregated playlist data is visualised in some basic graphs and saved as images.

 ## Future functionality
-1. The playlists aggregated qualities will be visualised.
-1. More data could be obtained to be visualised.
-For example, most common keys used, most commmon artists, most common release month/season.
+1. Create tree map or bar chart of artists with artist images in background.
+1. All visualisations will be converted into a form readable by software that engraves the graphs into a material.
-1. Different additions could be made to the visualisations.
-For example, plotting individual track qualities on their release dates (instead of on an x-axis point representing the whole playlist) and using other aggregations such as min, max, median, deviation.
+1. Other additions to existing charts may be experimented with.
+For example, plotting the plotting individual track qualities on their release dates (instead of on an x-axis point representing the whole playlist) and using other aggregations such as min, max, median, deviation.
+1. Charts may be made out of other data.
+For example, most common keys used, most common release month/season.

 ## Pre-requisites
 * You have Python installed on your computer.